-But, to me, these are the signs that your relationship is healthy and happy:
+But to me, these are the signs that a relationship is healthy and happy:

 You don’t hold things back or avoid talking about certain things.
 In a relationship, it’s important to be able to say what you are feeling or thinking directly.
 You should be able to express yourself honestly without being judged, and no topic should be off-limits.
 Communication is one of the most important aspects of a relationship, and it’s vital to the health of a relationship.

 You don’t make all of the decisions, and neither does your partner.
 You listen to each other’s opinions and make decisions jointly – especially on the major things in life.
-You should be able to respect each other’s opinions enough to listen to what the other person has to say, and understand that things can’t be done your way ALL the time.
+Both of you should be able to respect each other’s opinions enough to listen to what the other person has to say, and understand that things can’t be done your way ALL the time.

-You understand and support your partner’s goals – and vice versa.
+It’s important that you understand and support your partner’s goals – and vice versa.
 You don’t undermine them out of jealousy or any other negative emotion.
-You both want the best for each other, and you encourage each other to grow and change positively.
+Both of you just want the best for each other, and you encourage each other to grow and change positively.
 Just because you both have different goals doesn’t mean you can’t still be happy together, and grow together.

-7. You know how to let things go.
+7- You know how to let the little things go.

 Everyone makes mistakes, and you both understand that.
-You know that you are both bound to screw up once in a while, or get on each other’s nerves.
+You know that you are both bound to screw up once in a while or get on each other’s nerves.
 And that’s okay.
 You don’t hold grudges against each other, or pick fights over little things.
-You learn to let things go and just focus more on the positive aspects that each of you have.
+You learn to let things go and just focus more on the positive aspects that each of you has.

 We all have flaws – nobody is perfect!
 You don’t always try to convince each other that you are.
-You learned to be completely comfortable with each other, and let your guard down.
-You look different without makeup, you snore while you sleep, you have panic attacks – no matter what the imperfection is, and no matter how big or small, you’re open about it.
-But you both accept each other how you are and love each other anyways.
+It’s healthy to be completely comfortable with each other, and let your guard down.
+So, you look different without makeup, you snore while you sleep, you have panic attacks – no matter what the imperfection is, and no matter how big or small, you’re open about it.
+But you both accept each other how you are and love each other anyway.

-You see them as a friend as well as your partner.
+It’s a great thing to see your significant other as your friend as well as your partner.
 You both genuinely LIKE each other.
 You truly enjoy each other’s company and you like doing things together.
 If in some other universe you weren’t in a relationship with this person, you could honestly still be best friends with them.
 But at the same time, you also give each other your space to be independent.

 You notice that as time passes, your relationship keeps getting stronger.
 This shows that you are growing together, both as people and as a relationship.
 To me, this is one of the ultimate signs that your relationship is built to last through the good times and the bad.

-Question: What are other things that you believe are signs of a healthy relationship?
-Leave a comment!
+What are things that you believe are signs of a healthy relationship?